carolinlabinski/sinatra/README.md

-This is a program to add gossip of THP members.
+This is a program to add gossip of THP members to as CSV database.

-You can add gossips and they will be diplayed on the main page.
+The added gossips can also be displayed.

-Each gossip has its own page.
+In addition each gossip has its own page/url.

+I finished the project at 2.6.5, so with this program is not possible to edit gossips.